shawky-gamal-22/MyWallet/README.md

 - ✅ **Income & Balance Tracking**
   - Add support for multiple **income sources** (salary, freelance, etc.).
   - Implement **current balance calculation** = total income − total expenses.
   - Keep a **historical balance record** for financial trend tracking.

+- ✅ **MultiAgent System**
+  - SQLAgent takes user question and transform it to sql query and run it in the database and return the raw data.
+  - Report agent that take the user question and the raw data and genrate a report for the user deponding on his tools.
+  - Sending email to the user gamil, stored in our database

 ## 🚀 Roadmap(Future Work)